turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - `return` statements contain logic that should be refactored out for the sake of readability and performance
   - There are methods that are being created inside of functional components that should be passed down through props from a parent class component
   - API calls have not been broken out into their own file
+  - PropTypes or type-checking of props is incomplete
 * **1:**
   - Project shows little understanding of React and significant refactoring is required, including but not limited to:
     - component structure is inconsistent or buggy